cosmos/cosmos-sdk/docs/spec/governance/transactions.md

         throw

       else
-        initProcedure = load(Procedures, proposal.InitProcedureNumber) // get procedure that was active when vote opened
-        validator = load(Validators, txGovVote.ValidatorPubKey)
+        validator = load(CurrentValidators, txGovVote.ValidatorAddress)

-        if  !initProcedure.OptionSet.includes(txGovVote.Option) OR
+        if  !proposal.InitProcedure.OptionSet.includes(txGovVote.Option) OR
             (validator == nil) then

           // Throws if
           // Option is not in Option Set of procedure that was active when vote opened OR if
-          // ValidatorPubKey is not the PubKey of a current validator
+          // ValidatorAddress is not the address of a current validator

           throw

         else
-           option = load(Options, <txGovVote.ProposalID>:<sender>:<txGovVote.ValidatorPubKey>)
+           option = load(Options, <txGovVote.ProposalID>:<sender>:<txGovVote.ValidatorAddress>)

            if (option != nil)
-            // sender has already voted with the Atoms bonded to ValidatorPubKey
+            // sender has already voted with the Atoms bonded to ValidatorAddress

             throw

            else
-            yesVotes = load(Votes, <txGovVote.ProposalID>:<'Yes'>)

             if  (proposal.VotingStartBlock < 0) OR
-                (CurrentBlock > proposal.VotingStartBlock + initProcedure.VotingPeriod) OR
+                (CurrentBlock > proposal.VotingStartBlock + proposal.InitProcedure.VotingPeriod) OR
-                (proposal.VotingStartBlock < lastBondingBlock(sender, txGovVote.ValidatorPubKey) OR
+                (proposal.VotingStartBlock < lastBondingBlock(sender, txGovVote.ValidatorAddress) OR
-                (proposal.VotingStartBlock < lastUnbondingBlock(sender, txGovVote.ValidatorPubKey) OR
+                (proposal.VotingStartBlock < lastUnbondingBlock(sender, txGovVote.Address) OR
-                (yesVotes/proposal.InitTotalVotingPower >= 2/3) then
+                (proposal.Votes.YesVotes/proposal.InitTotalVotingPower >= 2/3) then

                 // Throws if
                 // Vote has not started OR if
                 // Vote had ended OR if
-                // sender bonded Atoms to ValidatorPubKey after start of vote OR if
+                // sender bonded Atoms to ValidatorAddress after start of vote OR if
-                // sender unbonded Atoms from ValidatorPubKey after start of vote OR if
+                // sender unbonded Atoms from ValidatorAddress after start of vote OR if
                 // special condition is met, i.e. proposal is accepted and closed

               throw

             else
-              validatorGovInfo = load(ValidatorGovInfos, <txGovVote.ProposalID>:<validator.ValidatorPubKey>)
+              validatorGovInfo = load(ValidatorGovInfos, <txGovVote.ProposalID>:<validator.ValidatorAddress>)

               if (validatorGovInfo == nil)
                 // validator became validator after proposal entered voting period